-We led RenoFi’s series A round because it is doing both.
+We led RenoFi’s seed round because it is doing both.
 The home renovation market is massive – $354 B in 2019 alone.
 Even in the depths of the last recession, the home improvement market was $235 B. During COVID, top of funnel for all home renovation platforms have been growing as people have sheltered in place and considered new needs in their current home – or look to purchase a new home that needs work.
 In fact, since the first week of April, each successive week has brought RenoFi its best week ever.
 And yet - during this economic turbulence, homeowners are consistently left with terrible options for financing those renovations.
 Most often they are forced to use cash or access insufficient or expensive home equity lines of credit to renovate their homes.

 Why insufficient?
 Lines of credit do not take into account the future value of the renovated home, limiting a homeowner’s borrowing ability.
 Through its technology-powered underwriting platform, RenoFi enables lenders to offer consumer-friendly, next-generation renovation financing – RenoFi Loans.
 RenoFi Loans give homeowners the ability to borrow against their post-renovation home value, closing an existential funding gap in this massive market.